 Annex 5.
 Penalties

-An annex of The Highway Code with information and rules about penalties, including penalty points and disqualification, a penalty table, new drivers and other consequences of offending.
+Information and rules about penalties, including points and disqualification, a penalty table, new drivers and other consequences of offending.

 Parliament sets the maximum penalties for road traffic offences.
 The seriousness of the offence is reflected in the maximum penalty.
 It is for the courts to decide what sentence to impose according to circumstances.